ChristopherAndrewTopalian/CATopalian_JavaScript_Calculation_Engine/README.md

 ## IMPORTANT NOTE:
 This is the eval version and should NOT be used online!

-For the online version, we will be postin the link soon to the safe online version.
+For the online version, we will be posting the link soon to the safe online version.

 ---